© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 (pic 26-03-2018 / to SE)

-'Graffiti' has increasingly grown a branch where competitive self-assertion seems diminished and subject matter has escaped from its origin in evocatively rendered words, via an emphasis of its pictorial aspect (even relegating its word origin to a signature (a tag!) in the corner of a pictorial 'art-work').
-Thus Graffiti has transmuted itself from affective and personal 'street-assertion' to effective and informative 'street-art'.
+Increasingly 'Graffiti' has grown a branch where competitive self-assertion seems diminished and pictorial subject matter has escaped from its origin and bondage of evocatively rendered words.
+This emphasis on and freeing of the pictorial 'story-telling' aspect (even relegating its word origin to a signature (a tag!) in the corner of a pictorial 'art-work') has transmuted tagging & graffiting from affective and personal 'street-assertion' to effective and informative 'street-art'.
 This transformation has encouraged a new type of 'artist' into public performance; however, while infinitely extending its subject matter it has sadly begun to reduce the vitality of its impact (a vitality that is a correlative of fear), not least by assigning control of its 'messages' and their affectiveness to commissioning/sponsoring bodies (even Local Councils) and interested individuals (even middle-class house owners [Ref section 6]).

 .